2020 Video Music Awards Marketing Campaign

 Teen Wolf — Key Art , Promo Graphics & Logo

-Jeff Davis picked up the Teen Wolf story where it left off, five years later, with Teen Wolf: The Movie.
-This franchise’s fan base was rabid for this movie, and while we did keep new audiences in mind, everything we did was really for them.
-We teased Allison's return from the dead at San Diego Comic Con and developed two additional key art pieces that rolled out widely ahead of the premiere.
+Jeff Davis picked up the Teen Wolf story where it left off, five years later, with Teen Wolf: The Movie igniting a fan base with deep emotional investment in the original series.
+While new audiences were considered, the campaign was unapologetically built for existing fans.
+We teased Allison’s return from the dead at San Diego Comic-Con, then extended the moment with two additional key art pieces that prioritized returning talent—answering the central question fans were asking: who’s back?

 I was the creative lead for all things art, partnering with my motion counterpart and under the leadership of our SVP.
 I planned, conceptualized, and directed the shoot, and directed key art with our partners at LA Associates.